 Children and young adults would play tricks on Oct.
 30 to celebrate Mischief Night.
-As communities became increasingly concerned about safety and preventing vandalism, parties began to be held.
-Parties were hosted by churches, schools and civic organizations.
+Communities became increasingly concerned about safety and held parties to prevent vandalism.
+Churches, schools and civic organizations hosted the festivities.

 Party games included blow out the candle and bobbing for apples.

-Among the affluent, the Halloween masquerade ball was the first social event after returning to the city from their summer homes.
+Among the affluent, masquerade balls were the first social event after returning to the city from their summer homes.

 Jack o’ lanterns were carved and lit with candles.
-Other decorations were inspired by nature as the holiday was thought of as a rustic holiday.
+Halloween was considered a rustic holiday, and other decorations were inspired by nature.
 Common decorations included leaves, cornstalks, tree branches and vegetables.

 Some communities also hosted trick or treating.

-Here are some examples of Halloween revelers dressed up in their costumes.
+Here are some examples of revelers dressed up in their costumes.